 MY EXPERIENCE HIKING TO MOUNT EBOSHI (EBOSHIDAKE)

 The Mount Eboshi hike is a great little trail not because of the views or the adventure but because it is usually open!
 Because Nakadake Crater and the active volcano within it are often spewing ash high into the air, the surrounding trails are often closed.
 This leaves adventurous hikers feeling a bit stuck.
 Luckily Eboshi is a bit further away but you still have nice views of the erupting volcano.
+I visited Mount Eboshi as part of the ‘Around Aso Tour‘, which was the perfect way to explore this region on a full-day trip from Fukuoka.

 From the parking lot at the Mount Aso Museum, you can take the loop beginning either on the left or the right and come down the opposite ridge on the way back.
 I headed up towards the right side to begin the short 2-kilometer journey to the summit.
 You can see the museum in the background of the photo below as we made our way around the little lake to the trail.

-The trail is well defined, marked with signs and has a lot of stairs installed to make the journey easier.
+The trail is well defined, marked with signs, and has a lot of stairs installed to make the journey easier.
 It is quite steep but nothing ridiculous with just over 200m of incline over the course of the 2-kilometer track to the top.
 I found it quite slippery during the winter and was grateful to have chosen hiking boots for the trek.

 You really start to get an appreciation for Moun Aso as a whole in relation to the entire Caldera.
 It’s quite unique that it sits up in the caldera and then there are volcanoes within that space.
 There’s so much to take in no matter what direction you look out to.